-- test excavations to determine the existence of Antiquities; - vibration monitoring as per relevant environmental terms; - maintain the existing building structure, envelope, and interior non-structural elements of a historic building or contributing building in a historic district.
+- test excavations to determine the existence of Antiquities, - vibration monitoring as per relevant environmental terms, - maintain the existing building structure, envelope, and interior non-structural elements of a historic building or contributing building in a historic district.

-Some of the airports of Cluster A are in proximity of cultural heritage important values (e.g. proclaimed archaeological sites, churches, monasteries, sites of important aesthetic value etc.).
-Especially in the case of Kerkira (CFU) the proclaimed archaeological site of "Old Kerkira Town or Palaiopoli" (GG 178/AAP/2012) boundaries lie within the NE boundary of the concession area.
+Almost all of the airports of Cluster B are in proximity of cultural heritage important values (e.g. proclaimed archaeological sites, churches, monasteries, sites of important aesthetic value etc.), as described in Chapter 4.1.